dvrpc/bikeshare-data/README.md

 indego import-to-sql
 ```

+This imports all CSVs into a single table named `raw_trips` with 4.3 million rows (as of 8/2021), and then generates a cleaned up version named `trips`.
+This will take approximately 8 minutes to run.

 ### 3) Load the authoritative station geojson file directly to SQL with:

 ```
 indego scrape-stations
 ```

+This creates a spatial table in the database named `station_shapes`

 ### 4) Generate `xlsx` output files: